YuCheng1122/YuCheng1122/README.md

 # **Self Introduction**
-I'm Tommy, a senior student, enrolled in Information and Finance Management in National Taipei University of Technology.
+I'm Tommy, a fourth year student, enrolled in Information and Finance Management in National Taipei University of Technology.